bnbullock/stock_analysis/README.md

 ## Summary

-Given the results obtained, we are confident that Steve will be impressed with the performance improvement and his desire to run a much larger dataset using the VBA new code.
+Given the results obtained, we are confident that Steve will be impressed with the performance improvement and his desire to run a much larger dataset using the new VBA solution for his stock analyses.
+From Steve's perspective, the results are exactly the same only faster so it meets his goal to be able to analyse larger datasets in a shorter timeframe.

-As can be seen in this solution there was a great

-### Summary questions to be answered above
 - There is a detailed statement on the advantages and disadvantages of refactoring code in general?
+As can be seen in this solution refactoring can make the software easier to understand and read.
+We were also able to improve the design of the VBA code and improve its operational structure while keeping the results exactly the same.
+Alternatively, refactoring code takes time and the client already has an expectation of how the code should operate.
+If we need to change this for any reason then we then need to add training time to the deliverable.

 - There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script

+By using arrays we were able to use more of the faster computer memory to store and retrieve values.
+In the origoinal design we used a nested loop that iterated through the entire dataset for each ticker symbol.
+In the new solution we iterated through the dataset exactly one time while capturing all the data for each ticker symbol.